gjr80/weewx-weewx-wd/readme.txt

 Pre-Requisites

-WeeWX-WD v2.0.0 requires WeeWX v4.0.0 or greater running under Python 2 or Python 3.
+WeeWX-WD v2.0.0 requires WeeWX v3.4 or later.
+Both Python 2 and Python 3 are supported when using WeeWX v4.0.0 or later.

+Pyephem is required to support advanced ephemeris tags.

 File Locations